cioos-siooc/cioos-siooc-assetmap/README.md

 This isn't the final project nor the Wordpress plugin.

-Use Flask to enable a simple proxy to test CKAN API access and serve file.
+Use Flask to enable a simple proxy to test CKAN API access and serve static file.

 # Installation